54481andrew/pathogen-spillover-forecast/README.md

 (Storage/Raster_Data/all.stack).
-While we include the scripts that were used to process and compile the original raster data into stack-form, we do not include the original data itself because of memory considerations.
+While we include the scripts that were used to process and compile the original raster data into stack-form, we do not include the original data itself because of storage considerations.
 If the user wishes to reproduce the calculations that produce the data stack, the original data-set must be re-downloaded from the sources referenced in the manuscript and placed in the Original_Data directories within the Storage directory.

-Predictors for the Reservoir layer, as well as the Pathogen layer, are chosen from the list of candidate predictors using a Wilcox significance test (described in the layers below).
+Predictors that are used in the Reservoir layer, as well as the Pathogen layer, are chosen from the list of candidate predictors using a Wilcox significance test (described in the layers below).
 Candidate predictors are listed in the tables below.

 |Name| Description                                                      |
 |----|------------------------------------------------------------------|